MwkosP/Breast-Cancer-Classification-with-NN/README.md

-# 🩺 Breast Cancer Detection Using Ultrasound Images
+# 🩺 Breast Cancer Binary Classifiction Using Ultrasound Images

 🎯 **Objective**
-The project aims at the early detection of breast cancer through the processing of ultrasound images and their classification into benign or malignant cases.
-The goal is to develop a reliable binary classification model that can support diagnostic decisions.
+The project aims at the Classification of breast cancer through the processing of ultrasound images into benign or malignant cases.
+The goal is to develop a reliable binary classification model that can identify diagnostic decisions.

 📚 **Dataset**
 - **Name:** Breast Ultrasound Images Dataset